ethereum/portal-network-specs/witness.md

 extend with more data);

 - splitting the witness into verifiable chunks (when we can build a trie piece by piece and verify root hashes).
+That is possible by first constructing a witness for the top of the trie (to verify the root hash) and then for subtries from top level to the bottom.
+At all times you will be able to verify a subtrie root hash.

 **3. Arbitrary chunk sizes**
-The witness format doesn't limit a chunk size, that makes it easy to experiment and find the most efficient distribution.
+The witness format doesn't limit a chunk size, that makes it easy to experiment and find the best size for efficient relaying properties.

 ## Use Cases